Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 ```

 {{< alert title="Note" color="primary" >}}
 You can attach a secret to the webhook specification to indicate that the incoming events are from the specific webhook.
-Refer to [webhook advanced setup](/docs/integrate_with_central/webhook#using-a-secret)
+See [webhook advanced setup](/docs/integrate_with_central/webhook#using-a-secret).
 {{< /alert >}}

 Create the resource hook definition: